aecobb53/weatherman/README.md

 ### Setup

-I run it out of Linuix but its possible it could be run out of macOS or Windows.
+I run it out of Linux but its possible it could be run out of macOS or Windows.
 I dont really know :man_shrugging:.
 Try it out and let me know.